dmohle/tPythonMidtermFa23/README.md

 Python Midterm Assignment

 Welcome to your midterm assignment for the Python programming course at Fresno City College!
 In this assignment, you will be working on a collaborative project with your lab partners to create a program that manages animals arriving at your zoo.
 You will present your program to your classmates and participate in a code review session to refine your code.

 Assignment Description

 Program Overview
 Animals are arriving from zoos around the world, and your task is to give them names, calculate their birthdates, and organize them into habitats in your zoo.
 To accomplish this, you will write a Python program that performs the following tasks:

 Reads information about arriving animals from an input text file (arrivingAnimals.txt).
 Calculates a birthday based on the input data.
 Generates a name for each animal using names collected from a recent community fundraiser (animalNames.txt).
-Creates a unique ID for each animal to be used in your zoo information system.
+Creates a unique ID for each animal to be used in your zoo information system (uniquesID must be inthe format: Hy01, Hy02, Li01, Li02, etc.)
 Assigns each animal to an appropriate habitat.
 Outputs a report (zooPopulation.txt) containing all zoo animals and their information.
 Constraints